joke2k/django-faker/README.rst

 Here is an example showing how to populate 5 `Game` and 10 `Player` objects::

     from django_faker import Faker
-    # this Populator is only a function thats return a django_faker.populator.Populator instance
+    # this Populator is only a function that returns a django_faker.populator.Populator instance
     # correctly initialized with a faker.generator.Generator instance, configured as above
     populator = Faker.get_populator()